Majamiii/HEVConvert/README.md

 # HEVCinator
-MP4 to HEVC video compressor: an open-source Rust program that converts all video files on a phone (or any USB-connected device) from MP4 to HEVC (High Efficiency Video Coding) to significantly reduce storage usage.
+H264 to H265 - HEVC video compressor: an open-source Rust program that converts all video files on a phone (or any USB-connected device) to significantly reduce storage usage.
 Built in Rust as both a practical tool and a learning challenge.